Scales (79 Available)

 Measures the degree to which the individual is service-oriented and is likely to go out of his/her way to help customers.
 This characteristic is important for all call center-related jobs that involve interacting with customers.

-Measures the degree to which the individual is likely to be hardworking, reliable, dedicated and punctual.
-He/she is conscientious, organized and plans ahead.
+Measures the degree to which the individual is likely to be hardworking, reliable, dedicated and punctual. they are conscientious, organized and plans ahead.